andresgbecerra/co-induction-anguar/Interview/CSharp.md

   - It is called just before garbage collection.
   - It is used to perform clean up operations of Unmanaged code.
   - It is automatically called when a given instance is not subsequently called.

+- The **Dispose method**, on the other hand, is meant to be called by the code that created your class so that you can clean up and release any resources you have acquired (unmanaged data, database connections, file handles, etc) the moment the code is done with your object.
+- **IDisposable:** The "primary" use of the IDisposable interface is to clean up unmanaged resources.
+Note the purpose of the Dispose pattern is to provide a mechanism to clean up both managed and unmanaged resources and when that occurs depends on how the Dispose method is being called.

+> The standard practice is to implement `IDisposable` and Dispose so that you can use your object in a using statement such as `using(var foo = new MyObject()) { }`.
+And in your **finalizer**, you call Dispose, just in case the calling code forgot to dispose of you.

 [Back](#content)